Get the Tata Capital App to apply for Loans & manage your account. Download Now

 Generic

 A salary above Rs.
-30 lakhs can help you enjoy financial stability and a sense of accomplishment.
+30 lakh can help you enjoy financial stability and a sense of accomplishment.
 But it becomes trouble when it brings a significant tax burden, often eating into a large chunk of your earnings.

-1. Updated slab rates that lower the income tax rate for almost all income brackets.
+1. Updated slab rates that lower the income tax rate for almost all income brackets

-2. Increase in standard deduction from Rs.
+2. In 2024, the standard deduction was increased from Rs.
 50,000 to Rs.
 75,000.

-3. Increase in family pension tax deduction from Rs.
+3. In 2024, the family pension tax deduction was increased from Rs.
 15,000 to Rs.
 25,000.

 The following table illustrates the updated income tax rates for the fiscal year 2025-26 according to the new tax regime: